SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 **Sequential and Random Reads on SSD**.
 This figure shows the sequential and random read performance for various request sizes on a modern SSD device.
 All requests are issued to a 100-GB file on ext4.

+With these considerations, let's understand WiscKey proposal.

 ### WiscKey proposal

 WiscKey proposes four key ideas:
-1. Separate values from keys, keeping only the keys in the LSM-tree, values go in a separate value-log.
+1. Separate values from keys, keeping only the keys in the LSM-tree, putting values in a separate value-log.
 2. Leverage the parallel random read characteristic of SSDs during range queries.
 3. Introduce garbage collection to remove values corresponding to deleted keys from value-log.
 4. Remove LSM-tree log (WAL log) without sacrificing consistency (under [Optimizations](#optimizations)).